-A safari is a real wishlist trip, and something I’d been dreaming about doing for years.
+A safari is a real wishlist trip, and something I’d been dreaming of doing for years.
 But even when you’ve picked a location there are so many different options – self-drive or guided, private reserve or National Park, tented camp or lodge?
-For my first safari I decided to go for the classic, luxurious lodge experience at Naledi Bushcamp, in the private Balule Game Reserve on the edge of South Africa’s Kruger National Park.
+For my first safari I decided to go for the classic, luxurious lodge experience at Naledi Game Lodge, in the private Balule reserve on the edge of South Africa’s Kruger National Park.
 We spent three days in camp, packed with a lot of wildlife (and arguably even more eating).
 So if you’re tempted by a safari and want to know what to expect, here’s my diary of 24 hours of game reserve life.

-Read more: What to pack for an African safari
+Read more: Travel packing list: What to pack for an African safari

 5am: Sunrise start for the first game drive